-Classification Description Very Easy O Likely to be a fire road or wide single track with a gentle gradient, smooth surface and free of obstacles.
+Classification Description Very Easy Likely to be a fire road or wide single track with a gentle gradient, smooth surface and free of obstacles.
 Frequent encounters are likely with other cyclists, runners, walkers and horse riders.
 Easy Likely to be a combination of fire road or wide single track with a gentle gradient, smooth surface and relatively free of unavoidable obstacles.
 Short sections may exceed these criteria.
 Frequent encounters are likely with walkers, runners, horse riders and other cyclists.
 Intermediate Likely to be a single trail with moderate gradients, variable surface and obstacles.
-Difficult • Likely to be a challenging single trail with steep gradients, variable surface and many obstacles.
+Difficult Likely to be a challenging single trail with steep gradients, variable surface and many obstacles.
 Extreme Extremely difficult trails will incorporate very steep gradients, highly variable surface and unavoidable, severe obstacles.
-Adaptive Trail Rating System The Adaptive Mountain Bike Trail Rating System indicates the level of accessibility for adaptive mountain bike users.
-This is rated on a 5-star rating level, with 0 stars indicating the trail is not accessible, while 5 stars indicated the trail is fully accessible.